 Family Tachinidae (tachinid flies)

-Members of this family are numerous and are very beneficial because they are all parasites on other insects.
+Members of this family are numerous and beneficial because they are all parasites on other insects.
 Most tachinids parasitize the larvae of Lepidoptera, sawflies or beetles.
 The female tachinids lay their eggs directly on the body of their host.
-Upon hatching the tachinid larvae burrow into the host and eat the internal organs.
+Upon hatching, the tachinid larvae burrow into the host and eat the internal organs.
 An insect parasitized by tachinids is almost always killed eventually.
 Tachinid flies are usually as large or larger than house flies and for the most part appear hairy.

 Family Calliphoridae (blow flies)